srdc/cda2fhir/README.md

 This research has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 689181, [C3-Cloud Project](http://www.c3-cloud.eu/) (A Federated Collaborative Care Cure Cloud Architecture for Addressing the Needs of Multi-morbidity and Managing Poly-pharmacy).

+This research has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 689444, [POWER2DM Project](http://www.power2dm.eu/) (Predictive model-based decision support for diabetes patient empowerment).